 - Auditor provides PI and study team with final audit report and responses.

-- PI and study team submit the final audit report and responses through KC-IRB as a Reportable Event.
+When directed to do so in the auditor's communication, PI and study team submit the final audit report and responses through KC-IRB as a Reportable Event.

 - PI and study team are notified by HSO if any additional actions are required.